LairdCP/meta-summit-som/README.md

     fw_update /media/.../update.swu
     ```
 ## Next Steps/Customizing the Image
-See the links below from the Yocto Project documentation site for further information and in depth guides to customize your image and integrate the Summit SOM 8M Plus into your custom design:
+See the links below from the Yocto Project documentation site for further information and in depth guides to customize your image and integrate the SOM into your custom design:

 * [What I wish I’d known about Yocto Project](https://docs.yoctoproject.org/what-i-wish-id-known.html)
 * [Transitioning to a custom environment for systems development](https://docs.yoctoproject.org/transitioning-to-a-custom-environment.html)